sgryphon/essential-diagnostics/src/Examples/StructuredTracingExample/StructuredTracingExample_ReadMe.txt

 1. Download and install Seq Server - the personal developer version is sufficient
 2. Build the application.
 3. Run the application from the command line.
-4. Examine the trace output.
+4. Examine the trace output in C:\Temp\Logs.
 5. Examine the output in Seq.